cakephp/docs/en/appendices/4-3-migration-guide.rst

   readability of test output, and visual noise in an HTML context.
 You can restore duplicate notice output by setting the ``Error.allowDuplicateDeprecations`` to ``true`` in your ``app_local.php``.
+- CakePHP's dependency on ``league/container`` was bumped to ``^4.1.1``.
+While the DI container is marked as experimental, this upgrade could require you to upgrade your service provider definitions.

 Database
 --------